ckruhs/djjb-news-reader/README.md

 Navigate to [http://localhost:4200/](http://localhost:4200/).
 The app will automatically reload if you change any of the source files.

+### Development vs Production Builds
+The production build (`ng build --configuration=production`) applies performance optimizations that may result in differences compared to the development build:

+- **Google Fonts Handling**: In development, fonts are loaded using external link tags.
+In production, the Angular build process inlines these fonts as CSS `@font-face` declarations directly in the HTML file.
+This is intentional and improves performance by reducing render-blocking resources.
+- Other optimizations include minification, tree-shaking, and ahead-of-time (AOT) compilation.

+These differences are expected and beneficial for production performance.

 ## Acknowledgments
 The [BeCompany news reader tutorial](https://github.com/becompany/angular2-rss-reader-tutorial) was a good starting point for the project and some code parts were taken over.